 Hello and welcome to my website.
 My name is Catherine Woolley and I have over six years of experience as a game designer.
-I'm currently working at Creative Assembly as a Senior Designer but have previously worked at EA Bright Light.
+I'm currently working at The Chinese Room as a Senior Designer but have previously worked at Creative Assembly and EA Bright Light.
 As well as working on large projects during the week I also enjoy taking part in Game Jams in my free time, I've taken part in over 20 to date.

 Alien: Isolation has to have been the most exciting and nerve racking game I have worked on to date, I always had a looming thought of what people would think of a single deadly Alien which you couldn't kill, meaning any run-ins and you're instantly dead unless you can sneak out of the situation.
 I always knew deep inside that we were creating something great, but the reassurance when we announced and later released the game was amazing.
 Plus I was really happy with how the final product turned out, so much that I'm on my fourth play-through since release.